Sport in the Netherlands: Athletics

-The Royal Dutch Athletics Association came into existence on April 28, 1901 and is, with 108,934 members (in 2005), the 13th largest sports federation.
+The Royal Dutch Athletics Federation came into existence on 28 April 1901 and is, with 108,934 members (in 2005), the 13th largest sports federation.

 Most successful competitor was Fanny Blankers-Koen, who won four gold medals at the 1948 Summer Olympics.
 In 1999, she was voted "Female Athlete of the Century" by the International Association of Athletics Federations.
-Other notable athletes include Nelli Cooman, Elly van Hulst, Rens Blom, Henk Evers, Tinus Osendarp, Chris Berger, Tollien Schuurman, Ellen van Langen, Ria Stalman, Gerard Nijboer, Rutger Smith, Maria Gommers, Bertha Brouwer, Lien Gisolf, Dafne Schippers and Sifan Hassan.
+Other notable athletes include Nelli Cooman, Elly van Hulst, Rens Blom, Henk Evers, Tinus Osendarp, Chris Berger, Tollien Schuurman, Ellen van Langen, Ria Stalman, Gerard Nijboer, Rutger Smith, Maria Gommers, Bertha Brouwer, Lien Gisolf, Dafne Schippers, Sifan Hassan and Femke Bol.

 Equestrianism

-The Royal Dutch Equestrian Federation in its present form was founded after a fusion on January 1, 2002.
+The Royal Dutch Equestrian Federation in its present form was founded after a fusion on 1 January 2002.
 It is the sixth largest sports federation in the country, with 180,023 members in 2005.
 Numerous Dutch horseback riders have become world and Olympic champions in their field, including Charles Pahud de Mortanges, Anky van Grunsven, Jos Lansink, Piet Raymakers, Jeroen Dubbeldam and Gerco Schröder.